mrhgit/Miscellaneous/Calculating_Resistor_Mass_XKCD_730/README.md

 So given these two laws of electrical engineering, we can come up with a plethora of equations.

-For each node (except nodes A and Z), there is Kirchhoff's Law:
+For each node, there is Kirchhoff's Law:
 <pre>
 A:  i = i1 + i2 + i3 + i4 = i18 + i25 + i26
 B:  i1 = i5 + i6 + i7